 Puree made of strawberries and rhubarb is something you shouldn’t miss.
 Mixed with a freshly-brewed cup of coffee and pancakes, you surely have a delicious breakfast that will wake you up.

-You can also put your rhubarb in a juicer and have a refreshing drink.
+You can also use your ideal small-sized juice maker to create a refreshing drink with rhubarb.
 It’s a fruit with health benefits that I will talk about later in this article, so make sure you stick till the end to inform yourself.

 Last but not least, don’t forget that only the stalks and leaf ribs are edible.
 Dispose of the leaves as they have higher levels of oxalic acid crystals that are toxic to humans and animals.